 Our principles

-- Original content.
+• Original content.
 All test items, type profiles and career mappings are developed in-house.
+We are not affiliated with, endorsed by or derived from Mensa, The Myers-Briggs Company, the Enneagram Institute, Pearson or any other test publisher.

-- Transparent pricing. $1 for a 7-day trial, then $29.99/month, cancel anytime in two clicks.
+• Transparent pricing. $1 for a 7-day trial, then $29.99 every 28 days until you cancel — the renewal price and date are shown before you pay and on your dashboard.
 Full details on the pricing page and refund policy.